-Charities, by their very nature, all have a story behind their inception.
-Caraline is no different, and the inspiration for our charity came from an exceptional person called Caraline Neville-Lister.
-She lived in Brighton, Sussex, and died in 1994, aged 29, from anorexia nervosa.
+The inspiration for our charity came from an exceptional person called Caraline Neville-Lister, a friend of our founder Claire Jackson.
+Caraline lived in Brighton, Sussex, and died in 1994, aged 29, from anorexia nervosa.

 She started a helpline in memory of Caraline in the front room of her home in Luton using her own home telephone number.
 From there the charity moved to Kline House, our dedicated therapy centre in Luton, and now has a team of Therapists and support staff – our telephone number is the same today!

-The charity has gone from strength to strength and now provides a range of early intervention therapy and support funded by the NHS Bedfordshire, Luton and Milton Keynes Clinical Commissioning Groups (CCGs).
+The charity has gone from strength to strength and now provides a range of early intervention therapy and support funded by the NHS Bedfordshire, Luton and Milton Keynes and Hertfordshire Clinical Commissioning Groups (CCGs).

 “I feel like I have got my life back and enjoying the freedom that anorexia never allowed me to have.
 If I am struggling I always think what you would say and I use the tools learned through therapy.”